 The National Firearms Law Institute was formed by the law firm of Stephen L. Sulzer PLLC as an adjunct to the firm’s growing firearms law practice.
 Stephen L. Sulzer, the firm’s principal member, devotes a substantial part of his law practice to firearms-related matters, and has developed and teaches a two-part course entitled “The Legal Use of Firearms for Self-Defense in Virginia – When the Defensive Use of Firearms Is Permissible and How to Win the Legal Battle That Will Follow.”
 This course has become the gold standard in Virginia for those who carry concealed or rely on firearms for home security and self-defense.
-Mr. Sulzer is in the process of adapting the course to cover the law of self-defense across much of the southeast.
+Mr. Sulzer is in the process of adapting the course to cover the law of self-defense across much of the mid-atlantic and southeast.
 The course will eventually cover all 50 states and the District of Columbia.
 The Institute will support Mr. Sulzer’s efforts and provide the infrastructure and platform required to present the course on line to the firearms community nationwide.

 The Institute will also provide a forum for discussion of important developments in: (i) the law of self-defense; (ii) Second Amendment jurisprudence; (iii) federal and state firearms-related legislation and regulation; and (iv) the evolution of self-defense insurance, prepaid legal services organizations, and legal services cooperatives.
 The Institute will facilitate robust and open debate about the law as it relates to firearms, by enabling attorneys, scholars, government officials, firearms and shooting enthusiasts, law enforcement officers, firearms industry representatives, and firearms-related associations to share their views on significant current events of interest.
 It will also provide a resource from which newcomers to the world of firearms can obtain information about the lawful use of firearms for self-defense.